jalantechnologies/boilerplate-mern/README.md

 - Run Lint (JavaScript and TypeScript) - `npm run lint`
 - Run Lint (Markdown) - `npm run lint:md`

-_Docker Support:_

-- Project has inbuilt docker support for running in a containerized environment

-- For building development / test build - `docker build . --tag "boilerplate-node-ts"`
-- For building production build (removes development dependencies) - `docker build . --tag "boilerplate-node-ts" --build-arg NODE_ENV=production`

 ## Configuration

 The module uses [config](https://www.npmjs.com/package/config) for loading configuration entries.

 In the `config` directory:

-- Consult/update `custom-environment-variables.json` for loading values via environment.
+- Consult/update `custom-environment-variables.yml` for loading values via environment.
 This overrides any value set in files defined below.
-- Create `local.json` for local config.
+- Create `local.yml` for local config.
-- Consult/update `development.json` for values at development.
+- Consult/update `development.yml` for values at development.
 (The default env)
-- Consult/update `testing.json` for values at testing. `NODE_CONFIG_ENV` must be set to `testing` for this.
+- Consult/update `testing.yml` for values at testing. `NODE_CONFIG_ENV` must be set to `testing` for this.
-- Consult/update `staging.json` for values at staging. `NODE_CONFIG_ENV` must be set to `staging` for this.
+- Consult/update `staging.yml` for values at staging. `NODE_CONFIG_ENV` must be set to `staging` for this.
-- Consult/update `production.json` for values at production. `NODE_CONFIG_ENV` must be set to `production` for this.
+- Consult/update `production.yml` for values at production. `NODE_CONFIG_ENV` must be set to `production` for this.
-- Consult/update `default.json` for **constant values only**.
+- Consult/update `default.yml` for **constant values only**.
 Define entries here which will remain same across deployments.

-**INFO:** `default.json` config file lists the all available entries which the system uses.
+**INFO:** `default.yml` config file lists the all available entries which the system uses.
 For creating a new config entry:

-- If the config value tends to change across deployments, provide `undefined` for the same in `default.json` and value should be provided in respective deployment file.
+- If the config value tends to change across deployments, provide `undefined` for the same in `default.yml` and value should be provided in respective deployment file.
-- If the config value is supposed to be same across deployments, provide the same in `default.json`.
+- If the config value is supposed to be same across deployments, provide the same in `default.yml`.

 **INFO:** `local*` files allows you to manually provide config during development and are set to be ignored by VCS.
 Any environment can be overridden locally via:

-- `local.json` - Overrides everything.
+- `local.yml` - Overrides everything.
-- `local-{env}.json` - Overrides only specific `env` environment.
+- `local-{env}.yml` - Overrides only specific `env` environment.

 **INFO:** Read more about in what order the config entries are loaded [here](https://github.com/lorenwest/node-config/wiki/Configuration-Files#file-load-order).

 Each entry here in this documentation follows the following structure:

 `object.notation` `data-type` `ENVIRONMENT_OVERRIDE` (if available) - Description (Default - `value`)

-## CI

-This project uses [CircleCI](https://circleci.com/) for CI.
-A [docker executor](https://circleci.com/docs/2.0/executor-types/#using-multiple-docker-images) is set up using multiple docker images (node and mongo).
-The application is built using the node container and connects to mongo container for db connections.
-Other external API calls are mocked.